RoyNisimov1/CHA/README.md

 # CHA - Customizable Hashing Algorithm
-CHA works the same way as HAS, but customizable. so I'll only talk about the customization.
+CHA works the same way as RA, but customizable. so I'll only talk about the customization.

 ## message
 The plaintext that enters the function.